archway-network/archway/x/rewards/spec/01_state.md

 }
 ```

-This mechanism was introduced to the Archway protocol to reduce the CPU load on the module's **BeginBlocker** and to give a contract control over its rewards (refer to WASM bindings section).
+This mechanism was introduced to the Archway protocol to reduce the CPU load on the module's **BeginBlocker** and to give a contract control over its rewards ([WASM bindings section](08_wasm_bindings.md)).

 Entries are pruned on a successful *withdrawal* operation.